axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/concepts-diskbuffer/get-information-about-disk-buffer-files/get-information-about-disk-buffer-files-getting-list/_index.md

 ## Purpose

-This section describes getting the list of disk-buffer files used in {{% productparam "name" %}}({{% productparam "abbrev" %}}).
+This section describes getting the list of disk-buffer files used in {{% param "product.name" %}}({{% param "product.abbrev" %}}).

-The {{% productparam "abbrev" %}} application stores information (namely, the `IP:PORT` or `DNS:PORT` of the destinations, and the name of the disk-buffer file) about disk-buffer files in its persist file.
+The {{% param "product.abbrev" %}} application stores information (namely, the `IP:PORT` or `DNS:PORT` of the destinations, and the name of the disk-buffer file) about disk-buffer files in its persist file.

 ## Example: command for listing the disk-buffer files in use